 Despite its wide usage, brainstorming can prevent some participants (especially introverted individuals) from sharing ideas.
-I belong in this shy squad and would wait for everyone else to finish sharing before taking my turn.
-Often, I never got around to sharing anything.
+I belong in this shy squad and often wait for everyone else to finish sharing before taking my turn.
+Often, I never get around to sharing anything (oops).

-Grant says that in some cases, “convergent thinking” occurs: group members jump onto the bandwagon, follow the most popular ideas suggested, and never get to pitch their own.
+Grant says that in some cases, “convergent thinking” occurs: group members rush onto the bandwagon, follow the most popular ideas suggested, and never get to pitch their own.

 Instead, every member should participate in “brainwriting.”
-Everyone is given ample time to individually generate a list of ideas (all possible hypotheses, testing variables, solutions, etc.).
-The longer your list, the more creative the ideas will become—the first ideas you think of are usually the most conventional.
+During brainwriting, everyone is given ample time to individually generate a list of ideas (all possible hypotheses, testing variables, solutions, etc.).
+The longer your list, the more creative the group's pool of ideas will become—because the first ideas you think of are usually the most conventional.

 Sharing happens once everyone’s got a list, and all members should have a chance to pitch what they think are the best ideas from their lists.

 Raising dissent and counter-arguments—and creating an environment where people can voice their opinions in respectful ways—can further refine your group's ideas and open up new angles.
 Check for feasibility, scope, and specificity.

 Grant also deconstructs another traditional practice: having a “devil’s advocate” in a group.
 Individuals in this role are helpful to the group—but only if they actually hold a different opinion (i.e. not acting in the role for the sake of acting in the role).

 So instead of planting a resident devil’s advocate (#AmongUs), give every member the chance to dissent.
 Consider requesting feedback by asking each member to comment on a particular idea in the chat box during video meetings.